weiliu2016/weiliu2016.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Principal Investigator (PI)"
+title: "About the Principal Investigator"
-excerpt: "About Principal Investigator (PI)"
+excerpt: "About the Principal Investigator"
 author_profile: true
 redirect_from:
   - /about/